 Recoverit Data Recovery is a software that excels in data recovery on both Windows and Mac.
 Factors like the file system or capacity of your SD card have little effect on how powerful Recoverit’s data recovery feature is.
 So, whether your SD card is 2GB or 2TB, and regardless of how strong the encryption of the formatted files is, the software will easily get your data back.

-Formatting SD cards is a tested and proven way to purge them of any errors before they are able to attack your files.
+Formatting SD cards is a tested and proven way to purge them of any errors before they can attack your files.
 The tips below will thus come in handy before and after formatting.

 Fixing your SD card doesn’t necessarily require you to take a trip to an expert.
 It’s something you can do on your own.
 But each error might require a different approach, so pay attention.